KonstantenKomkov/weather/README.md

 Parser work with csv file (cities.csv) with 3 required parameters:
 - city name (maybe place name);
 - link on rp5 site page with that city or place;
-- type of data: 0 - weather station, 1 - METAR, 2 - weather sensor;
+- type of data: 0 - SYNOP, 1 - METAR;

 and optional parameters (parser add it autonomous):
 - last date of download data (yesterday);